matloff/fasteR/README.md

 > pe$educ <- ifelse(edu < 13,12,edu)
 ```

+<span style="color:red">Tip:</span>
-(Again, we've broken what could have been one line into two, for
+Once again, we've broken what could have been one line into two, for
-clarity.)
+clarity.

 Now how did that work?
 As you see above, R's **ifelse** function
 has three arguments, and its return value is a new vector, that in this